pcordone/CS573-Fall-2021-project/README.md

 https://user-images.githubusercontent.com/447806/141706723-9d4e5e9f-d1a9-4838-b0d8-fffe9940e597.png)](
 https://user-images.githubusercontent.com/447806/141706723-9d4e5e9f-d1a9-4838-b0d8-fffe9940e597.png)

+#### Iteration 3: Radial Heat Map Color Scale for Each Apartment Group
 When each apartment group can utilize the full range of greens in the color scale, the daily usage pattern becomes more pronounced and the cyclical time of day usage patterns within an apartment group and across groups is more easily detected.
 [![image](
 https://user-images.githubusercontent.com/447806/141706733-d818e287-dede-4c38-abcd-48417a8f4425.png)](